-Defining swing trading is pretty simple.
-It’s a short-term forex trading strategy for a trader buying or selling currency, based upon technical indicators that suggest the future occurrence of a downward or upward trend.
+Swing trading is a short-term strategy for a trader who is buying or selling currency using technical indicators that suggest an impending price movement.
 This trend can span any length of time, ranging from days to weeks.
-Swing traders place a heavy amount of emphasis upon technical analysis, as a means of tracking a currency and determining when a “swing” is likely to occur.
-Swing trading generally means the trader will not be concerned with the long-term value of a currency, looking instead to profit from peaks and dips in momentum.
+Swing traders place a heavy emphasis on technical analysis as a means of tracking a currency and determining when a “swing” is likely to occur.
+Swing trading generally means the trader isn’t concerned with the long-term value of a currency, looking instead to profit from peaks and dips in momentum.

 Advantages of Swing Trading

-On paper, swing trading carries a fairly sound methodology, but no one can avoid the fact that it’s a fairly risky approach.
+On paper, swing trading carries a sound methodology, but no one can avoid the fact that it’s a fairly risky approach.
 However, with risk comes reward; swing trading carries a number of key advantages that just might give it an edge over other popular trading methods.

-Many trading methodologies have you strapped in for the long haul—long trading hours, long positions, and long-term commitment is often the call of the day.
-Swing trading is the antiphrasis of that method, offering traders a huge amount of flexibility.
-Since you aren’t looking to hold anything long-term, working instead from price swings, you have a fair amount of trading flexibility.
-Jumping between sessions is plausible, while strictly day trading is another option; regardless of your trading time preference, swing trading is flexible enough to suit.
+Many trading methodologies have you strapped in for the long haul—long trading hours, long positions, and long-term commitments are often the call of the day.
+Swing trading takes a much different approach, offering traders a huge amount of flexibility.
+Because you aren’t looking to hold anything long term, working instead from price swings, you have a fair amount of trading flexibility.
+Jumping between sessions is plausible, whereas strictly day trading is another option.
+Regardless of your trading time preference, swing trading is flexible enough to suit.